TickTeam/guide-tt/android_app/how_to_change_font_size.md

 ### How to adjust font size?

-TickTick has two font sizes, Normal and Large.
+TickTick has two font sizes: Normal and Large.

-1.Open TickTick on your android device, and slide the screen to the right.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Tap the gear-shaped icon in the upper right corner.
+2. Tap the gear-shaped icon in the upper right corner.

-3.Tap “General” > “Font size” to select normal or large font size for TickTick.
+3. Tap “General”, then tap “Font size” to select normal or large font size.